khalilhamdii/private-events/README.md

 ![Microverse](https://img.shields.io/badge/-Microverse-6F23FF?style=for-the-badge)

-Private events web app allows users to signup/sign in.
-Users can create events and events take place at a specific date with a title & description.
+Private events is a web app that allows users to sign up/sign in.
+Users can create events; events have a title and a description, and take place on a specific date.
 A user can attend many events.
 An event can be attended by many users.

 ## Library Directory 📙